Open-Cascade-SAS/OCCT/dox/specification/boolean_operations/boolean_operations.md

 @section specification__boolean_history History Information

-All operations in Boolean Component support @ref occt_modalg_hist "History information".
+All operations in Boolean Component support [History information](#occt_modalg_hist).
 This chapter describes how the History is filled for these operations.

 Additionally to Vertices, Edges and Faces the history is also available for the Solids.